essentialprogramming/dash-encoder/README.md

 At a very high level, an MPEG DASH presentation consists of an initial XML manfifest, called the Media Presentation Document (MPD for short), which describes media segments that form a complete presentation.
 Along with a number of attributes, the MPD allows the MPEG DASH player to compute the URL of each segment, and to download it and render it.

+## The Manifest File (MPD)

+The MPD consists of four major components, namely Periods, Adaptation Sets, Representations and Segments.

 ##  Periods
 Periods, contained in the top-level MPD element, describe a part of the content with a start time and duration.
 Multiple Periods can be used for scenes or chapters, or to separate ads from program content.